MicrosoftDocs/winrt-api/windows.system.profile/systemidentification_getsystemidforuser_459524648.md

 A [SystemIdentificationInfo](systemidentificationinfo.md) object for this system, based on the user ID.

 ## -remarks
 The identifier returned by this method is specific to the user on the current device and allows for correlation of usage across different applications running on the same device for a particular user.
-Use of this method is restricted by the **userSystemId** capability (whcih is a restricted capability requiring approval by Microsoft).
-Please note that most callers should instead use the Windows.System.Profile.SystemIdentification.GetSystemIdForPublisher method instead as it is more appropriate for the large majority of use cases and does not require a restricted capability.
+Use of this method is restricted by the **userSystemId** capability, which is a restricted capability requiring Microsoft approval.
+Please note that most callers should instead use the [Windows.System.Profile.SystemIdentification.GetSystemIdForPublisher](systemidentification_getsystemidforpublisher_728928815.md) method instead as it is more appropriate for the large majority of use cases and does not require a restricted capability.
 If you do not need to obtain an ID that is shared across apps built by different publishers, you should not use this method.

 ## -examples